Why a motivated teacher is key to the classroom

 The Power of Recognition and Encouragement

-Recognition of effort and achievement plays a crucial role in sustaining motivation.
+Learning motivation and recognition of effort and achievement play a crucial role in sustaining motivation.
 A teacher’s acknowledgment of hard work can transform the educational journey from a solitary climb to a celebrated voyage.
 By strategically offering praise and recognition, teachers not only validate the individual efforts of their students but also inspire them to set and reach higher goals.

 Innovative Teaching Methods